Shirley Mason (actress): Biography

 All three Flugrath sisters were hired by Edison Studios.
 It was here that she became Shirley Mason, a name selected for her for her role in the film series Seven Deadly Sins (1917).
 Viola met her husband, John Collins, at Edison, and the young director and actress became a successful husband-wife team.
-Edna also met her future husband Harold Shaw at the Edison Studios, and when he went to the UK in 1913 to direct at the London Film Company.
-Edna accompanied him; however, they did not marry until 1917 when they were producing films in South Africa.
+Edna also met her future husband, Harold Shaw, at the Edison Studios.
+When he went to the UK in 1913 to direct at the London Film Company, Edna accompanied him; however, they did not marry until 1917 when they were producing films in South Africa.
 Shirley had appeared in several films and had met her future husband, Bernard Durning.
 Durning was a fellow actor and also director, and although eight years her senior, the two were married when Mason was only 16 years old.
-Mason and Durning enjoyed a very happy marriage, his directing films back East, and Shirley acting in them.
+Mason and Durning enjoyed a very happy marriage, with Durning directing films back East, and Shirley acting in them.
 All was well until 1923 when Bernard contracted typhoid fever and died, leaving 22-year-old Shirley a widow.
-Mason was remarried once more in 1927 to director Sidney Lanfield.
+Mason remarried in 1927 to director Sidney Lanfield.
 The two remained married until Lanfield died of a heart attack in 1972.

 On July 27, 1979, Mason died of cancer at age 78 in Los Angeles.